Genymobile/gnirehtet/README.md

     ./gnirehtet run

 Reverse tethering remains active until you press _Ctrl+C_.

+On Windows, for convenience, you can double-click on `gnirehtet-run.cmd` instead (it just executes `gnirehtet run`, without requiring to open a terminal).

 The very first start should open a popup to request permission: